Home Compare HEN3.DE vs PG

 Price setup map for HEN3.DE and PG Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer HEN3.DEPG Relative valuation Structural strength

-The Procter & Gamble Company is cheaper, but Henkel AG & Co.
-KGaA is still stronger.
+The Procter & Gamble Company still looks cheaper, even though Henkel AG & Co.
+KGaA remains structurally stronger.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.